 Our news, cryptocurrencies guides and tutorials

 When creating an order for FixedFloat, you can see the total amount including all fees.
 Comparing FixedFloat rates, many clients notice that the total amount may differ from 0.5% in a floating rate and from 1% in a fixed rate.
 And for small amounts, the difference between the amount sent and the amount received can reach 10-20%.
 Why is this happening?
-What fees are included in the final rate FixedFloat ?
+What fees are included in the final rate FixedFloat?
 You will find detailed answers in this article.

-The course includes 3 fees:
+The exchange rate includes 3 fees: